KGB33/EWU-CSCD212-Final-Group-Project/README.md

 ```

 > Note: Make sure to use the correct gradle wrapper for your platform.
+>   - Unix - `./gradlew`
-> Unix - `./gradlew` Windows - `./gradlew.bat`
+>   - Windows - `./gradlew.bat`

 Furthermore, JUnit and Checkstyle can be run via `gradle test` and `gradle check` respectively.
 All CI tasks can be run via `gradle ci`.

 ## Running via provided JARs

-The latest release can be accessed [here](https://github.com/KGB33/EWU-CSCD212-Final-Group-Project/releases/latest/).
+The latest release can be downloaded [here](https://github.com/KGB33/EWU-CSCD212-Final-Group-Project/releases/latest/).
+The `app-fat-<version>.jar` includes the dependencies and is the recommended version to download.
-the `app-fat-<version>.jar` includes the dependencies.
-To run just the cli provide the `cli` argument.
+Again, to run just the cli include the cli argument.

 ```console
 java -jar $JAR_FILE